opsabarsec/ai-powered-mortgage-analysis/README.md

 AI classifies and OCR-processes documents, extracts structured data.

-Extracted data is cross-checked for completeness, compliance, and validated against external sources.

-Any discrepancies are flagged; compliant applications proceed without delay.

-Audit-ready reports are generated and delivered securely to decision-makers.
+Audit-ready reports can be generated from database data, to be delivered securely to decision-makers.

 ## Diagram